The new Camera

 Nowhere is like home

-Mostafa, a 25-year-old talented Afghan boy, is the oldest child of quite a big family; his mother has a cataract problem in need of surgery and his father, the only breadwinner of the family, is a seasonal worker.
+Mostafa, a 25-year-old talented Afghan man, is the oldest child of quite a big family; his mother has a cataract problem in need of surgery and his father, the only breadwinner of the family, is a seasonal worker.
 Interested in graphics and photography, Mostafa managed to complete vocational training courses that the Iranian government conducts for documented migrants.

 Having mastered graphic design, Mostafa was hired as a volunteer in our team .
 There was a country-wide photography competition ongoing with an intriguing prize, for which Mostafa shot a photo and sent his photo through.
-Surprisingly, he won a prize of 10 gold coins equivalent to back at that time 20 million Iranian Tomans (around 4,000 Euros at the time).
+Surprisingly, he won a prize of 10 gold coins equivalent to 20 million Iranian Tomans (around 4,000 Euros at the time).
 I was happy for him and for his family, since I was assuming many of the family’s economic problems would be resolved with this money, and the mother might go for an eye operation.
 In disbelief, I learned that Mostafa had spent all the money on a high-priced camera he had always wished to have!

 Staggered, confused, and a bit mad at his decision, I started thinking about the ways a person prioritizes needs.
 According to Maslow's hierarchy of needs, this brand-new camera was to sit on top of the pyramid, to be pursued long after all physiological needs and so on were met.
 How had Mostafa prioritized his needs, what were the preferences of life for him?
 Why didn’t he start a small business with the money?
 What was his family’s reaction to this decision he had made?
 And the ill mother, how did she feel about it?
-Was that not a selfish decision?
+Was it not a selfish decision?

-Whirling into my mind all these questions and thoughts, I surfed the net for his prize winning photo, it was a picture he had named “Nowhere is like Home”.
-Suddenly I remembered, he was a migrant, a refugee who had left his dreams in Kabul to seek refuge in a city in Iran from which he is not allowed to leave for more than 15 days.
+Whirling into my mind all these questions and thoughts, I surfed the net for his prize-winning photo, it was a picture he had named “Nowhere is like Home”.
+Suddenly, I remembered, he was a migrant, a refugee who had left his dreams in Kabul to seek refuge in a city in Iran from which he is not allowed to leave for more than 15 days.
 Maybe this camera was a compensation for all that bitter history, for the childhood he never had.
-Maybe it was connected with some certain feelings, maybe it was something to make him feel proud of himself again, inspite of the dreams he failed to reach just because of the forced migration and other inevitable forced things he was experiencing in exile.
+Maybe it was connected with some certain feelings, maybe it was something to make him feel proud of himself again, in spite of the dreams he failed to reach just because of the forced migration and other inevitable forced things he was experiencing in exile.